 Step 4: Approximately 10 minutes.
 Provide further multisensory activities to practice formation before moving to paper.
 Change the medium with each session, if desired.

 Step 5: Approximately 10 minutes.
 Move to formation practice using handwriting workbooks or paper with instructor monitoring and correcting errors in grasp and formation.
 Have the children circle their best formation.
-(To note, utilizing the Handwriting without Tears workbooks could provide children with a simple page format containing less visual clutter and improved space for handwriting practice coupled with visual cues and instruction.
+(To note, utilizing the Handwriting without Tears workbooks (Amazon affiliate link) could provide children with a simple page format containing less visual clutter and improved space for handwriting practice coupled with visual cues and instruction.
 However, there are other handwriting programs that have a similar format.)

 Step 6: Approximately 3-4 minutes.
 Once letter practice is complete, explain and issue any materials or information sheets that you plan to send home in order for parents to support their child’s club participation.